 What is funded

-Establishment payments support the cost of weeding, watering and checking trees during multiple visits over a three year period.
+Establishment payments support the cost of weeding, watering and checking trees during multiple visits over a 3-year period.

-The grant rate available per tree is a maximum of 50% of standard costs and we will not fund anything above this value.
-You have the option within your application form to apply for a lower intervention rate if you are able to match fund more than 50% of the standard costs.
+The grant rate available per tree is 80% of standard costs and we will not fund anything above this value.

-Payments will be made in 2 instalments.
-The first installment will cover the supply and planting of the tree, plus one year of establishment costs (watering and weeding).
-This will be followed by a further, final claim 2 years later for the remaining establishment costs.
+Payments will be made in a minimum of 4 instalments.
+The first instalment will cover the supply and planting of the tree, there will be a second instalment if planting takes place over two years.
+This will be followed by 3 further annual claims for the remaining establishment costs.